Genivia/ugrep/README.md

                   if the terminal driver interprets some of it as commands.

            -B NUM, --before-context=NUM
                   Print  NUM  lines  of  leading  context  before  matching lines.
                   Places a --group-separator between contiguous groups of matches.
                   See  also options -A, -C, and -y.
+Disables multi-line matching.

            -b, --byte-offset
                   The offset in bytes of a matched line is displayed in  front  of